 - Add the extract.

-- In a separate bowl, measure out the flour, cocoa, bicarbonate of soda and salt.
+- In a separate bowl, measure out the flour, bicarbonate of soda, salt and ginger.

 - Sift in a third of the flour mix followed by half the yoghurt mix.
 Repeat this until everything is combined.

 - Stir in the black treacle.